andrewjkuo/harry-potter-generator/README.md

 ```
 ### Usage
 All of my results can be reproduced by running the notebooks in this repository.
 The txt_generator.ipynb notebook can be used to try out my pre-trained model and generate new text.
 If you would like to train the model again from scratch you can use the train_model.ipynb notebook.

+### Models
+There are a number of different pre-trained models included in this repository.
+The 070520 model is used by default in the txt_generator notebook as I believe it produces the best results.
+Feel free to try any of the other models.
+Unfortunately I didn't keep track of all the hyperparameter settings other than number of training epochs:
+* 030520: 28 epochs (early stopping on validation loss was used)
+* 070520: 178 epochs (intentionally overfit)
+* 080520: 250 epochs (intentionally overfit)